raindev/homepage/src/posts/granular-git-configuration.md

 ## Bonus: repository specific configuration

 If for some reason you need to change Git configuration only for a single repository for some reason it can be done by editing `.git/config` file or simply with `git config` (no `--global` flag this time).

+If you're curious about my dotfiles feel free to check out [the GitHub repository](https://github.com/raindev/dotfiles).